PedestrianDynamics/PedestrianDynamics.github.io/content/notes/dakota-calibration/index.md

 Each run is simulated three times and every seed is shown, because averages hide the thing that matters here.
 A seed counts as emptied if everyone has passed the gate within 120 s, twice the longest experiment; otherwise it counts as clogged, and its flow is the number who passed divided by the run time.
 No seed in this figure aborted.

 The transfer test comes first: the Hermes parameters applied to the 21 usable runs without refitting.
-Of 63 seeds, 8 emptied.
-The rest clogged at the funnel, most of them after a handful of people, some after most of the crowd.
+With set A, 8 of 63 seeds emptied; the rest clogged at the funnel, most of them after a handful of people, some after most of the crowd.
 The weak, long-range neighbor repulsion that fits a wide bottleneck lets round agents form stable arches in a half-metre gap.
+Set B, with its strong short-range repulsion, does somewhat better, 19 of 63 seeds, and where it flows it overshoots the measured gate flow by 20 to 30 %.
+Neither Hermes optimum transfers.
 Recalibrating on the baseline runs, with the wall parameters free because the 1.2 m corridors exercise them, helps but does not cure it: 22 of 63 seeds empty, the gate flow of the emptied and late-clogging seeds sits near 1.1 persons per second, and in the narrow corridors the outcome of a run still depends on the seed.
-The radius went to its lower bound, the optimizer's way of pushing round agents through an opening that people pass by turning their shoulders.
+A second optimizer seed found a different parameter set here too, with strong short-range repulsion and default-like wall parameters, at the same misfit, and it behaves the same way: 22 of 63 seeds empty.
+The radius went to its lower bound in both, the optimizer's way of pushing round agents through an opening that people pass by turning their shoulders.

 The low-motivation runs make the central point of this note in one row of the figure.
 Take the first of them, the 1.2 m corridor with 24 people: the calibrated model matches the measured flow, 1.1 against 1.06 persons per second, and at the same time has the corridor 60 % denser than measured, 2.9 against 1.8 per square metre, with people moving at half the measured speed, 0.28 against 0.51 m/s.
 The flow is right because the upstream state is wrong in two ways that cancel.
 A validation on flow alone would have passed this run.

 {{< figure
     src="fig6.png"
-    caption="CrowdQueue: experiment (bars) against the Hermes parameters (blue), the model recalibrated on CrowdQueue (orange) and the joint calibration (green), one marker per seed, columns ordered by corridor width with the run number; asterisks mark the runs used in the calibration.
+    caption="CrowdQueue: experiment (bars) against the Hermes parameters, set A (blue), the model recalibrated on CrowdQueue (orange) and the joint calibration (green), one marker per seed, columns ordered by corridor width with the run number; asterisks mark the runs used in the calibration.
 Filled markers: the run emptied within 120 s; open markers: it clogged and the flow is what passed over the run.
 Top: baseline motivation, bottom: low motivation."
 >}}

 The one high-motivation run, 11 people through the 1.2 m corridor at 2.1 persons per second, is not in the figure because it needs its own: a sweep of the time gap with everything else fixed.